Cacsjep/mscp/docs/plugins/smart-client/flexview.md

 ## Saving Views

-- **Save** — for a new view, opens the save dialog (name + folder).
+- **Save**: for a new view, opens the save dialog (name + folder).
 For an opened existing view, recreates the view in place under the same name and folder while restoring camera assignments.
-- **Save As** — only available when an existing view is loaded.
+- **Save As**: only available when an existing view is loaded.
 Creates a duplicate at a new name/folder, carrying over the camera assignments.
 After Save As, the editor switches to the new copy so subsequent saves target the duplicate, not the original.

-The created view works like any standard XProtect view — assign cameras to empty slots in the normal Smart Client view builder.
+The created view works like any standard XProtect view.
+Assign cameras to empty slots in the normal Smart Client view builder.

 ## How Saves Work